physiodatatoolbox/docs/docs/features.md

     The Toolbox can automatically summarize or resample all epochs in the imported files, and export the results for further statistical analysis.

 # Session Manager #
 The PhysioData Toolbox is operated using the Session Manager window, which can be used to import multiple files and apply user-specified analysis procedures to them.
 All files can then be analyzed simultaneously, and their results consolidated into a single table.
 Additionally, the session can be saved at any time and resumed afterwards.
-All analyses pipelines are fully parametric and non-destructive.
+All analysis pipelines are fully parametric and non-destructive.

 {% include image.html
     img="user-guide\session-manager\session-manager.png"
     title="Session Manager"
     id="session-manager-img"
     caption="The Session Manager, which is the main toolbox window.
-It manages the PhysioData files, the PhysioAnalyzers modules and the data export." %}
+It manages the PhysioData files, the PhysioAnalyzer modules and the data export." %}

 # Modules
 The Toolbox features various modules, each containing an adjustable analysis pipeline specific to a certain data type.
 For the full documentation, see the [PhysioAnalyzer page](./user-guide/physioanalyzer-modules.html) in the User Guide.